dnote/dnote/COMMANDS.md

 _alias: s_

-Sync notes with Dnote cloud
+Sync notes with Dnote server.
+All your data is encrypted before being sent to the server.

 ## dnote login

 _Dnote Pro only_

-Start a login prompt
+Start a login prompt.

 ## dnote logout

 _Dnote Pro only_

-Log out of Dnote
+Log out of Dnote.